ROYAL SITES of IRELAND

 The graveyard is still active but one needs to be registered by 1930 to get a spot and only a handful of prospects remain.

-The 15th century Tower House sits on the west end of the cathedral.
+The 15th-century Tower House sits on the west end of the cathedral.
 It had a defensive purpose and was a cold and dark living quarter due to its narrow windows.
 Stone floors were necessary to prevent fires.
 Reeds covered the floor in winter and straw in summer to provide warmth.
 The front has collapsed after a vicious storm.
 The stone from the collapsed wall was used to build a chapel in Wisconsin.

 The Vicar’s Choir Hall is the last building of the Rock of Cashel built in the 15th century and now serves as the entrance to the site.
 The 8 men of the choir lived here.
 Watch the good video and see the frescoes being repaired in Cormac’s Chapel here.
 Outside is St Patrick’s Cross, unusually a Latin cross not Celtic.
 Christ on the cross is robed, as was the custom then.
 Made of sandstone, it has been ravaged by the weather: one arm are missing, face heavily damaged and one side support is gone.
 The one outside now is a copy and the real one is in the choir hall museum.
-The massive piece of rock came from 15kms away and was transported on the nearby River Shannon.
+The massive piece of rock came from 15 km away and was transported on the nearby River Shannon.
 To see what the real cross would have looked like, Google the Under 21 hurling championship cup.

 The site was named a national monument in 1869, the first in Ireland.